John P. Thomas

-John P. Thomas (1886–1944) was an American architect in practice in Portland, Maine.
+John P. Thomas (March 30, 1886 – August 9, 1944) was an American architect in practice in Portland, Maine.

 Life and career

-John Pickering Thomas Jr. was born March 30, 1886, in Portland to John Pickering Thomas and Susan Clifford (Ross) Thomas.
-He was a grandson of William W. Thomas, one-time Mayor of Portland, and nephew of William W. Thomas Jr., the diplomat.
+John Pickering Thomas Jr. was born in Portland, Maine, in 1886 to John Pickering Thomas and Susan Clifford (Ross) Thomas.
+He was a grandson of William W. Thomas, one-time mayor of Portland, and nephew of William W. Thomas Jr., the diplomat.
 He was educated at Milton Academy and graduated from Harvard University in 1909, followed by postgraduate work in the Harvard School of Architecture and travel in Italy.
-After his return to Boston Thomas worked for C. Howard Walker and William Welles Bosworth before joining the office of Wait & Copeland in 1913, Boston architects with Portland connections.
-Their works included a house for Thomas' cousin, William W. Thomas, on the Western Promenade.
+After his return to Boston, Thomas worked for C. Howard Walker and William Welles Bosworth, before joining the office of Wait & Copeland in 1913.
+Boston architects with Portland connections, their works included a house for Thomas' cousin, William W. Thomas, on the Western Promenade.
 He resigned in 1917 to serve in World War I, spending his time in the Naval Reserve.

-In 1919 Thomas returned to Portland permanently, forming a partnership with architect Charles O. Poor, successor to the practice of Frederick A. Tompson.
-In 1922 Poor died in a railroad accident, and Thomas continued the business alone.
+In 1919, Thomas returned to Portland permanently, forming a partnership with architect Charles O. Poor, successor to the practice of Frederick A. Tompson.
+In 1922, Poor died in a railroad accident, and Thomas continued the business alone.
 In 1923 he incorporated the firm under his own name, in association with Murray Crosman Binford and Albert Cyprian Hobbs.
-Thomas continued in independent practice for almost 20 years, closing his office in late 1941 upon the United States' entry into World War II.
-During the war Thomas, still in the Naval Reserve, was attached to the local Naval Intelligence office.
+Thomas continued in independent practice for almost twenty years, closing his office in late 1941 upon the United States' entry into World War II.
+During the war, Thomas, still in the Naval Reserve, was attached to the local Naval Intelligence office.

 Thomas joined the American Institute of Architects in 1921.

 Personal life

 Thomas was married in 1913 to Alice Kimber McCandless of St. Louis.
 They had three children, including two daughters and one son.

+Death

-Thomas died August 9, 1944, at his summer home in Harpswell, Maine.
+Thomas died in 1944, at his summer home in Harpswell, Maine.
+He was 58.

 Legacy

-During his lifetime, John P. Thomas was known as a talented designer of buildings in revival styles.
+During his lifetime, Thomas was known as a talented designer of buildings in revival styles.
 His works in the Colonial Revival and Gothic Revival styles in particular were intended to invoke the English heritage of both Thomas and Portland.
 Four of Thomas' works have been listed on the United States National Register of Historic Places, and others contribute to listed historic districts.

 The noted Maine architects Royal Boston Jr. and Josiah T. Tubby both worked for Thomas as drafters and designers.